mwvgroup/Pitt-Google-Broker/README.md

 > conda deactivate  # Exit the environment
 ```

 This project also relies on dependencies that are not written in Python.
 These have been Dockerized for convenience and don't require any dedicated installation.
-However, you will need to download [Docker](https://docs.docker.com/install/) (Click the link and scroll down to the *Supported platforms* section)
+However, you will need to download [Docker](https://docs.docker.com/install/) (Click the link and scroll down to the *Supported platforms* section).

 ## ZTF Data Access

-This project will eventually connect to the Zwicky Transient Facility (*ZTF*) .
-However, the live ZTF stream is still in beta and isn't publically available.
-In the meantime, we work with data from the [ZTF public alerts archive](https://ztf.uw.edu/alerts/public/).
-This has the same data but is released daily instead of as an alerts stream.
-Access is provided via the `mock_stream` package located in this repo:
+This project will use ZTF data for testing and development.
+Although the live ZTF alert stream is still in beta and isn't publically available, all alerts are submitted at the end of the day to the [ZTF public alerts archive](https://ztf.uw.edu/alerts/public/).
+This repository provides the `mock_stream` module which is capable of automatically downloading, parsing, and plotting results from the public archive.
+The following example demonstrates each of these capabilities:

 ```python
 from matplotlib import pyplot as plt